Your Newly Adopted Pet

 - * Provide rest away from other pets and children with no jumping, swimming or running.
 Dogs must be walked on a leash and cats kept indoors.

-- * Females are marked with a green tattoo in the spay incision to clearly identify them as spayed in the future after the incision heals.
+- * All females, and some males are marked with a green tattoo in the surgical incision to clearly identify them as sterilized in the future after the incision heals.

 - * Bathing your dog after surgery is fine since many dogs leaving the shelter are in need of a bath.
 Avoid scrubbing or submerging the incision area and then gently pat the incision area dry.